dfelinto/blender-manual/manual/physics/cloth.rst

 three panels of options.
 Cloth is either an open or closed mesh and is mass-less, in that all cloth is assumed to have the same density, or mass per square unit.

 Cloth is commonly modeled as a mesh grid primitive, or a cube, but can also be, for example, a teddy bear.
-However, Blender's :doc:`Softbody system <physics/soft_body>` provides better simulation of closed meshes; Cloth is a specialized simulation of fabrics.
+However, Blender's :doc:`Softbody system </physics/soft_body>` provides better simulation of closed meshes; Cloth is a specialized simulation of fabrics.

-Once the object is designated as Cloth, a Cloth :doc:`modifier <modifiers>` will be added to the object's modifier stack automatically.
-As a :doc:`modifier <modifiers>` then, it can interact with other modifiers, such as :guilabel:`Armature` and :guilabel:`Smooth`.
+Once the object is designated as Cloth, a Cloth :doc:`modifier </modifiers>` will be added to the object's modifier stack automatically.
+As a :doc:`modifier </modifiers>` then, it can interact with other modifiers, such as :guilabel:`Armature` and :guilabel:`Smooth`.
 In these cases, the ultimate shape of the mesh is computed in accordance with the order of the modifier stack.
 For example, you should smooth the cloth *after* the modifier computes the shape of the cloth.

 So you edit the Cloth settings in two places: use the F7 Physics buttons to edit the properties of the cloth and use the Modifier stack to  edit the Modifier properties related to